One Summer: Synopsis

 Wandering through the Welsh countryside, they come across an old cottage which they initially believe is deserted.
 Hoping to find shelter inside, they come face to face with Kidder (Hazeldine), the man who lives there.
 Kidder lives the life of a hermit, preferring to keep to himself.
 Completely self-sufficient, he works as an artist, selling his paintings at a local market, keeps livestock and grows his own food.
 He reluctantly allows the boys to stay for a night but tells them they have to leave after that.
 Hoping to change Kidder's mind, the boys begin to do chores around the house and the grounds outside, but Icky breaks all of Kidder's plates in the river when he is supposed to be washing them.
 The boys set out to find replacement plates and end up stealing some from a nearby house.
 When they return they find a gang of local Welsh youths vandalising Kidder's house.
 They chase them off, and eventually Kidder agrees to let them stay, but Billy is later beaten up by the local gang.
 Meanwhile, Kidder discovers Icky is illiterate and, being a former schoolteacher, begins teaching him how to read.

 While Billy and Kidder are away at the local market, Icky goes out on his own and discovers the boys and teachers from his school are now at the camp site that he and Billy had come to Wales to find.
 However, when he brings some of the boys back to Kidder's house, they get drunk and vandalise the house.
 One of the boys, Rabbit (Hart), steals Kidder's money from a drawer.
-Meanwhile, at the market, Billy meets Jo, a pretty, intelligent girl from a local middle-class family.
+Meanwhile, at the market, Billy meets Jo, a pretty and intelligent girl from a middle-class family who only live in Wales during each summer.
 Later, when Billy gets back to the house, he finds Icky sleeping off a hangover and Kidder's money gone.
 They go to the camp site and get the money back, threatening Rabbit not to reveal to anyone where they are living.
 Kidder gives the boys handmade books that he wrote and illustrated for them about their adventures.
 One night, the three of them go to a local dance where Billy sees Jo again.
 As they begin a romantic relationship, Icky grows jealous and restless and decides to return to Liverpool alone.